FAQ

 What is required to file a petition for adoption?

 In Kentucky, every prospective adoptive parent must be over 18 and have resided in the state for at least 12 months.
-If the adoptive parents are not close relatives of the child, they must get approval from the Secretary of the Cabinet for Health and Family Services before filing an adoption petition in court.
+If the adoptive parents are not close relatives of the child, they must get approval from the Secretary of the Cabinet for Health and Family Services before filing an adoption petition in Court.
 If the adoptive parents are close relatives of the child (such as stepparent or grandparent), pre-approval of the Cabinet is not necessary.
 However, adoptive parents should be prepared to have a background check and a home study performed by the Cabinet or a licensed child-placing agency.

-How long does the whole process take?
+How long does the whole adoption process take?

-How much does it cost?
+How much does adoption cost?

 What if the child is from another state?